UQComputingSociety/cpg/2022/week-3/README.md

 - Keeps your mind sharp
 - Efficient way to learn core CS topics (e.g. topics covered in COMP3506)
-- Lots of programming experience (especially for programming courses like CSSE1001 :eyes:)
+- Lots of programming experience (especially for programming courses like CSSE1001)
 - Fun!
 - Practically useful (great for technical interviews)